plancksecurity/planck-proxy/README.md

 Once the message is processed it will be ran through the `scan_pipes`commands.
 If all the commands finish successfully with a 0 exit code, then the message will be sent out using the provided SMTP configuration.

 If any of the `scan_pipes` fail, the message will be re-queued on postfix, a warining email will be sent to the address in `admin_addr`setting and another one will be sent back to the email sender.

-### NOENCRYPT

-On `DEBUG` mode, messages containing the string 'NOENCRYPT' somewhere in the body and with positive feedback from the filtering system, will be sent unencrypted to the next MTA.
-The string 'NOENCRYPT' will be removed from the message itself.

 ## Postfix configuration